bekkam/pattern-matching-paths/README.md

 This assumes you are in the same directory that houses `input_file.txt` (per the example in the instructions).

+### Assumptions
+This program assumes ascii characters 0-41 wont appear in file names.
+I'm not altogether clear on what characters are invalid across operating systems (I use windows, cygwin/posix, and mac osx so.. it's a bit murky), but it seems reasonable to assume such special characters wouldn't be valid filenames.

+### Improvements
+With more time, I would write tests for all of the above methods.

 ### Runtime
 Big O notation looks at the efficiency of algorithms.
 Here, the worst case runtime would be searching all patterns with the same field count as a given path, for each path.